apache/iotdb/example/flink/README.md

 ## Usage

 * Run `org.apache.iotdb.flink.FlinkIoTDBSink.java` to launch the local iotDB server and run the flink job on local mini cluster.

+# TsFile-Flink-Connector Example

+## Usage

+* Run `org.apache.iotdb.flink.FlinkTsFileBatchSource.java` to create a tsfile and read it via a flink DataSet job on local mini cluster.
+* Run `org.apache.iotdb.flink.FlinkTsFileStreamSource.java` to create a tsfile and read it via a flink DataStream job on local mini cluster.